 How does PCOS affect fertility?

 The imbalance of hormones is key to why PCOS leads to infertility.
 Because the ovaries are not receiving the correct level of hormones they are unable to develop the eggs to maturity, and so ovulation does not take place and the follicle may remain as a cyst.
 The excess amounts of androgens (male hormones) released by the body also affect the way eggs are developed and released.

 Read that latest stories, advice and news from the CREATE Fertility blog

 PCOS & IVF treatment

 To treat infertility specifically, fertility medication can be given to stimulate ovulation, although this can increase the risk of multiple births.
 The other option is to undergo in-vitro fertilisation (IVF), where the maturation of eggs is encouraged in a controlled environment.
 Once the eggs have been collected they can be fertilised outside the body before being replaced in the womb.

 The good news is that women with PCOS generally respond well to IVF treatment.
 In fact the greatest problem with these patients is that they can respond too well to stimulation, which puts them at risk of Ovarian Hyperstimulation Syndrome (OHSS).
 This is a potentially dangerous condition caused by overstimulation of the ovaries which causes them to swell and leads to a variety of symptoms.

 At CREATE many PCOS patients are treated with our Mild Stimulation protocols, which include 5-9 days worth of stimulating drugs rather than the 4-5 weeks worth used in conventional IVF.
-This approach has the benefit of largely avoiding the severest risks of OHSS and we are proud to say we have never had a hospital admission with OHSS.
-In addition, this lighter regimen also has the added advantage of leaving the body less stressed and hopefully more receptive to implantation.
+This approach has the benefit of largely avoiding the severest risks of OHSS and in addition, this lighter regimen also has the added advantage of leaving the body less stressed and hopefully more receptive to implantation.